Eczbek/xieite/docs/system/StandardStreamsController/setScreenAlternative.md

 void setScreenAlternative(bool value) noexcept;
 ```
 ### Parameters
-- `value` - A `bool` copy to determine whether to save or restore the screen
+- `value` - A `bool` to determine whether to save or restore the screen

 <br/><br/>